An In-depth Analysis of Passage-Level Label Transfer for Contextual Document Ranking: Analysis

 \subsection{How efficient is {\em inference} for transfer-based BERT retrieval models?}

 Figure~\ref{fig:inference_time_with_queries} reports the variation in wall-clock times for query processing or inference of \qalabel{}, \doclabel{}, and \senlabel{} over the 200 test queries of \trecdl.
 We only measure the inference time of the model and do not include the preprocessing times such as tokenization of query and documents, batching etc. For \doclabel{}, we test both the variations of passage chunking.
-In $DL(150\_75)$, passages are created as proposed in~\cite{dai_sigir_2019} i.e., each passage is 150 words long with an overlap of 75 words between consecutive passages and 30 passages are selected.
+In $DL(150\_75)$, passages are created as proposed in~\citet{dai_sigir_2019} i.e., each passage is 150 words long with an overlap of 75 words between consecutive passages and 30 passages are selected.
 On the other hand, $DL(100)$, passages are 100 words long and there is no overlap between passages.
 As expected, we observe that the \textbf{average query processing time for \senlabel{} is much larger than \qalabel{} due to the sentence-level scoring} -- around 5.5 times higher than \qalabel{} and \doclabel{} approach.
 There is no significant difference in mean and median between \doclabel{} and \qalabel.
 The average time taken by $DL(150\_75)$ and $DL(100)$ is almost same.
 However, the standard deviation of $DL(100)$ is 3 times higher than $DL(150\_75)$ because later version restricts to 30 passages per document. \senlabel{} also has a large standard deviation $4\times$ higher than \qalabel{} with some queries with long result documents taking $400$ seconds to process.
-These results reflect on an yet to be resolved open question in terms of efficient inference of BERT-based models.
+These results reflect on an yet to be resolved open question in terms of efficient inference of BERT-based models. \textit{We did not consider any parallel optimization techniques in the score computation process for any of the methods.
+We believe that each method will get similar kind of improvement in the running time (i.e., inferring scores of passages/sentences).}